 Niguru is a local fiddlehead fern and its tendrils when light fried with churpi or cheese forms an irresistible dish.
-The is a household dish and normally prepared in houses.
+This is a household dish and normally prepared in houses.
 Generally these are not available in restaurants.

 Chang or Thomba

 Chang is a local beer which is made by fermenting millet using yeast.
 It is sipped from a bamboo receptacle using a bamboo pipe.
 The receptacle which has millet in it is topped with warm water a couple of times until the millet loses its potency.
-Chang can sometimes be very strong and very intoxicating indeed.
+Chang can sometimes be very strong and very intoxicating.
 This is a favourite drink of many people of Sikkim.

 Phagshapa is strips of pork fat stewed with radishes and dried chillies.

 Kinema is a fermented soybean food which is rich in protein and has a unique flavor.
 The dish is eaten with rice.
 Kinema curry is a favorite food of Sikkim people.
 What makes the curry special is the uses of spices the blends with the soybeans.
 The different taste of the curry comes from the soybean after fermentation.
 Turmeric powder, onion, red chili, and tomato are fried before adding to the fermented soybean which enhances the flavor.